UPPMAX/programming_formalisms/docs/project_start/startup.md

 - So far, there is no content.
 We have to manually add the content to the repo.

-!!!- exercise "Add and commit the content"
+???- question "Exercise: Add and commit the content"

     - Add and Commit your changes